Xeveo/cursor-commands/onboarding-accelerator.md

 - Common mistakes and counterintuitive behaviors
 - Current patterns to follow vs. legacy patterns to avoid

+**Further Exploration:**
+- Suggest 3-5 topics related to major points covered
+- Frame each as a focused area suitable for deeper exploration
+- Indicate why each topic is relevant to understanding the system

 ## Guidelines

 **Tone & Style:**